The best meal replacement for breakfast is a contentious topic that always seems to invite polarizing views.

 There are a few in this list that make great additions for a smoothie.
 But my personal favorite is Lyfe Fuel’s essential meal.

 It has the perfect taste and consistency for a smoothie.
 Even when I add one ingredient too many to my smoothie (legit problem), it does not alter the consistency too much.
+The other options I would suggest if you want to explore include shakeology and shaklee, which are quite impressive too.

 Q. Which Is My Personal Favorite and Best Tasting?